ap439111/Capstone-DataScience-NanoDegree/README.md

         3. EDA.ipynb: Exploratory data analysis of the cleaned data is carried out in this notebook.
         4. Data_modeling: Data scaling and machine learning models are trained in this notebook

-        The data files are explained in details in the notebooks as well as in the 'project_capstone' file.
+        The data files are explained in details in the notebooks as well as in the **project_capstone** file.